Steve Ditko: Creation of Spider-Man

 Spider-Man debuted in Amazing Fantasy #15 (Aug.
 1962), the final issue of that science-fiction/fantasy anthology series.
 When the issue proved to be a top seller, Spider-Man was given his own series, The Amazing Spider-Man.
 Lee and Ditko's collaboration on the series saw the creation of many of the character's best known antagonists including Doctor Octopus in issue #3 (July 1963); the Sandman in #4 (Sept.
 1963); the Lizard in #6 (Nov.
 1963); Electro in #9 (March 1964); and the Green Goblin in #14 (July 1964).
 Increasingly irritated by his perception that he was not receiving his due or proper compensation, Ditko demanded credit for the plotting he was contributing under the Marvel Method.
 Lee acquiesced, and starting with #25 (June 1965), Ditko received plot credit for the stories.

 One of the most celebrated issues of the Lee-Ditko run is #33 (Feb.
 1966), the third part of the story arc "If This Be My Destiny...!", and featuring the dramatic scene of Spider-Man, through force of will and thoughts of family, escaping from being pinned by heavy machinery.
 Comics historian Les Daniels noted, "Steve Ditko squeezes every ounce of anguish out of Spider-Man's predicament, complete with visions of the uncle he failed and the aunt he has sworn to save."
 Peter David observed, "After his origin, this two-page sequence from Amazing Spider-Man #33 is perhaps the best-loved sequence from the Stan Lee/Steve Ditko era."
 Steve Saffel stated the "full page Ditko image from The Amazing Spider-Man #33 is one of the most powerful ever to appear in the series and influenced writers and artists for many years to come."
 Matthew K. Manning wrote that "Ditko's illustrations for the first few pages of this Lee story included what would become one of the most iconic scenes in Spider-Man's history."
 The story was chosen as #15 in the 100 Greatest Marvels of All Time poll of Marvel's readers in 2001.
 Editor Robert Greenberger wrote in his introduction to the story, "These first five pages are a modern-day equivalent to Shakespeare as Parker's soliloquy sets the stage for his next action.
 And with dramatic pacing and storytelling, Ditko delivers one of the great sequences in all comics."

 In this series, Ditko also had a lasting effect on Marvel's branding when he inserted a small box on the upper left-hand corner of issue #2 that featured a picture of Spider-Man's face along with the company name and price.
 Stan Lee approved of this visual motif and soon made it a standard feature on all of Marvel's subsequent comic books that would last for decades.

+Two of the most sought-after Spider-Man collectibles during Ditko's time on the series were mail-away items ordered through comic book ads.
+Ditko art was featured on a very popular t-shirt and on a 6' tall poster.